Businesses and your personal information

 PIPEDA also applies to all personal data that flows across provincial or national borders, in the course of commercial transactions involving organizations subject to the Act or to substantially similar legislation.

 Tip: Determining whether an enterprise is subject to PIPEDA can be complicated.
-For more information, see our Fact sheet on Privacy Legislation in Canada, or to use our online tool: What Organization to Contact if You Have a Privacy Issue.
+For more information, see our Summary of privacy laws in Canada, or to use our online tool: What Organization to Contact if You Have a Privacy Issue.

 What is personal information?